Before You Register

-- Obtain permission for restricted classes, time conflicts and course overloads.
+- Obtain permission for restricted classes and course overloads.

 - Plan your class schedule – including alternate class choices.

-- Go to UAOnline by typing in https://uaonline.alaska.edu into your web brower
+- Go to UAOnline by typing in https://uaonline.alaska.edu into your web browser

 - Login with your UAOnline Account.
 Enter your UA Username and Password (the same credentials you use to log in to Blackboard or UAA email).
 To activate your account or reset your password, go to me.uaa.alaska.edu.If you need assistance with your log in credentials, contact the UAA Call Center at (907) 786-4646 or toll-free at 1-877-633-3888 or email firstname.lastname@example.org.

 - Click on “Student Services & Account Information” and then “Registration.”

 - If you already know the Course Reference Number (CRN) for the class you wish to register for, go to “Registration/Add/Drop Classes” and type the CRN into the boxes, and click on “Complete Registration Changes.”
 Then proceed to step 9.

 - If you do not know the classes or CRN you want to register for, click on “Class Schedule Search.”

 - To search for Mat-Su classes, choose “UAA – Mat-Su Campus.”